 Interstate 235 Kansas

 Portions of Interstate 235 date back to the mid 1950s,1 with construction underway through the 1960s.
-The full cloverleaf interchange joining the freeway with U.S. 54 (Kellogg Avenue) opened in 1962,2 and per the 1962 Kansas Official Highway Map, all of I-235 south to the Kansas Turnpike and north to U.S. 81 (Broadway Avenue) was as well.
+The cloverleaf interchange joining the freeway with U.S. 54 (Kellogg Avenue) opened in 1962,2 and per the 1962 Kansas Official Highway Map, all of I-235 south to the Kansas Turnpike and north to U.S. 81 (Broadway Avenue) was as well.
 The freeway link east to K-254 (and eventually I-135) was completed by 1966.3

-A $35 million project added two flyovers connecting I-235 north with 13th Street North across the Big Ditch and from 13th Street east to the freeway south.
+A $35 million project added two flyovers connecting I-235 north with 13th Street N across the Big Ditch and from 13th Street east to the freeway south.
 The new ramps opened following a ribbon cutting ceremony held on November 21, 2014.
 A feasibility study for the new bridges was approved by the city of Wichita in 1994, with construction finally starting in late 2012.5

 North End – Wichita, Kansas